EmeraldMable/Crypto-Dashboard/README.md

 ## Framework and library

 It is created with \
-Frontend - react (vite), tailwind css , nivo charts , MUI data grids and full calendar
+Frontend - react-typescript (vite), tailwind css , nivo charts , MUI data grids and full calendar